 After a while, having turned into another random alley we reached an open square where men with their horse carts gathered and sold goat and sheep hides, sometimes even cow or camel, on to the tanners.
 Some of the carts were loaded to the top with dead animal skins, an unusual sight for us but still interesting to witness.

-We turned around, back into the maze of the souk and soon after we stumbled onto the Secret Garden.
+We turned around, back into the maze of the souk and soon after we stumbled onto the Secret Garden, the Jardin Secret a hidden palace in the Medina.
 Read all about this wonderful place in my next post.

 Follow us on Social Media